EnriFort/MSc-Cybersecurity/Economics/notes.md

 A: The first one: in general, a percentage is better when the starting price is greater.

 ### Q: Why do we need to work with the full capacity?
+A: When you have sufficient resources but also a large number of requests.

 ### Q: Product can have lifetime that depends of physic and technical condition.
 If we have physical = 10Y and technical = 50Y, what is the lifetime of the product?
 A: The minimum, 10Y.

+### Q: Is it better a project with a lifetime of 20Y or 40Y?
+A: It depends.

 ### Q: What is the best approach to calculate the selling price of a product?
 Cost-Plus pricing or Value-based one?
 A: It depends from the relative part (?).
 The first one is the typicall of managers and generally simpler.